jundalisay/spblist/content/en/social/economics/alternatives-to-money.md

 ![Wheat in a farm](https://res.cloudinary.com/nara/image/upload/q_auto/wheatfarm_bsqhxr.jpg)

-This is why Superphysics will use points and bank gold to replace fiat currency*.
+This is why Supereconomics (Economic Superphysics) will use points and bank gold to replace fiat currency*.
 - Points are pegged to grains and are used for local transactions.
 For example, in China, the points will be pegged to rice.
 In the US, it will be pegged to wheat.
 - Central bank gold will be used to transfer investments from one country to another.
 This makes the International Monetary Fund unnecessary.
 This gold is a fixed ratio to the actual fiat that is circulating and is different from market gold.
 This then leads to a gold-backed currency that makes the arbitrary printing of money illegal.